project-open-data/project-open-data.github.io/whitepapers/amount.md

 ## Response to Public Feedback (August 2015)

-Data elements related to amount are crucial to Federal spending transparency and are important to many stakeholder groups, within and outside of the Federal Government.
-During the three week feedback period, 3 individuals and organizations provided feedback through GitHub, which is available here, and OMB and Treasury received feedback from the Government Accountability Office (GAO).
+Data elements related to amount are crucial to federal spending transparency and are important to many stakeholder groups, within and outside of the federal government.
+During the three week feedback period, 3 individuals and organizations provided feedback through GitHub, which is available [here](https://max.gov/datastandards), and OMB and Treasury received feedback from the Government Accountability Office (GAO).
 The majority of this input brought up questions about the context of these amounts (including which data elements are cumulative), the applicability of these data elements to procurement and financial assistance, and the sources of this information.

-In response to the feedback posted, the data element names and definitions have been revised to show more clearly which data elements are cumulative, which are for only procurement or financial assistance, and how they are related.
+In response to the feedback posted, the data element names and definitions have been revised to show more clearly which data elements are cumulative, which are only procurement or financial assistance, and how they are related.
 Through this process, some of the data element names have been adjusted.
 ‘Funding Obligation Amount on Award’ has been renamed ‘Federal Action Obligation’ and ‘Funding Action Obligation’ has been renamed ‘Amount of Award.’
-The final data elements and definitions are posted here.
-In addition to these data elements, obligations for awards will also be reported by agencies from agency financial systems.
-This data element was previously standardized in May of this year and the final standard is here.
+The final data elements and definitions are posted [here](https://max.gov/datastandards).
+In addition to these data elements, [obligations](/whitepapers/obligation) for awards will also be reported by agencies from agency financial systems.
+This data element was previously standardized in May of this year and the final standard is [here](https://max.gov/datastandards).

 ##Background

-The Federal Funding Accountability and Transparency Act of 2006 (FFATA) requires reporting the amount of the award for each Federal award.
+The Federal Funding Accountability and Transparency Act of 2006 (FFATA) requires reporting the amount of the award for each federal award.
 This paper defines amounts that agencies are reporting for financial assistance awards (including grants, subgrants, loans, awards, cooperative agreements, and other forms of financial assistance) and contract awards (including contracts, subcontracts, purchase orders, task orders, and delivery orders).

 ##Context

 To meet FFATA requirements, agencies used two established data sources (further described below) to report awards to USAspending.gov.
-Since the information for financial assistance awards and contract awards is different, USAspending.gov is set up to report financial assistance and contract information separately.
+Since the information for financial assistance awards and contract awards are different, USAspending.gov is set up to report financial assistance and contract information separately.
 In addition, each established data source included more than one “amount” element, with the result that agencies have been reporting multiple “amount” elements to USAspending.gov.

 Now, to clarify and standardize the award amount, this paper defines the “award amount” and how it relates to the other amounts reported.

 ##Analysis of Current Definitions

 The original source for *financial assistance awards* was the Federal Assistance Award Data System (FAADS) maintained by the Census Bureau, Department of Commerce.
-FAADS includes the following amount-related data elements.
+FAADS included the following amount-related data elements.

-* Federal Funding Amount – amount of Federal government’s obligation or contingent liability, in dollars.
+* Federal Funding Amount – amount of federal government’s obligation or contingent liability, in dollars.
-* Non-Federal Funding Amount – amount of non-Federal funding, in dollars.
+* Non-Federal Funding Amount – amount of non-federal funding, in dollars.
-* Total Funding Amount – Federal funding amount plus non-Federal funding amount in dollars.
+* Total Funding Amount – federal funding amount plus non-federal funding amount in dollars.

 <b>Federal Funding Amount</b> is the amount of the award that agencies report to USAspending.gov for grants, subgrants, awards, cooperative agreements, and other forms of financial assistance except loans.